http://bandonion.info is now https://bandonioninfo.de

 The bandonion can produce a distinctive sound that is clearly distinguishable from the accordion.
 When the timbre of an accordion stroke the ears, like a cat cuddling around the legs, so the bandonion appear with more distance.
 Their sound has a certain effect more brittle, sharp and direct than the soft, pleasing accordion sound.
 However, the size of this difference depends on the type of bandonion is adapted to the preferences of the audience.

 The timbre is significantly influenced by the number of choirs and how they are tuned to each other.
 One-choir instruments can be good for aural training in children but they sounds 'naked' and are therefore unusual.
 Two choirs, on the other hand, have a sufficient base fullness.
 If not tuned to beat, they are clear, sharp and rich in contrast.
 In the higher tones they are almost shrill.
 Like a violin, its sound can pass through your bone and marrow or even tear the heart apart.
-Not for nothing this is the desired timbre of the Tango with its yearning sounds full of unfulfilled hope and disappointed love, as it sung in the lyrics of tango music - melancholic, sad or quick-tempered and love-crazed.
-In short - Tango is not music that makes you joyful and jubilant tapping the thighs, like e.g. with Polka or Schuhplattler.
+Not for nothing this is the desired timbre of tango with its yearning tones full of unfulfilled hope and disappointed love, as it is sung about in the lyrics of tango music - melancholic, sad or quick-tempered and love-mad.
+In short: Tango is not music that makes you slap your thighs in joy, as is the case with polka or Schuhplattler.

 Besides the unmistakable timbre of a bandonion, there are two non-musical aspects mentioned: its size and weight.
 A bandonion is easy to transport.
 Who was allowed to carry a a standard bass accordion with 96 or even 120 basses, will be able to weight the luxury of a instruments in suitcase size, especially with this single tone instrument potentially more is possible.
 Single tone accordions also offer these possibilities, but require with the most common converter models an additional weight in mechanics and a significant larger housing.
 How does this relate to your own musical and tonal ideas, everyone has to weigh up for themselves.